mvolkmann/blog/src/htmx.md

 But who decides what is REST and what isn’t?
 Is it Roy Fielding or popular opinion?

-The HTMX approach is based on "Hypermedia As The Engine Of Application State" ({% aTargetBlank "https://htmx.org/essays/hateoas/", "HATEOAS" %}) which is a specific use of the REST architecture where services return hypermedia.
+The htmx approach is based on "Hypermedia As The Engine Of Application State" ({% aTargetBlank "https://htmx.org/essays/hateoas/", "HATEOAS" %}) which is a specific use of the REST architecture where services return hypermedia.
 The acronym HATEOAS does not appear in the dissertation,